Computer Science and Web Technologies

 - Who has completed a bachelor’s study programme in the fields of computer science and informatics or social science or business informatics, which belong to the study fields of social sciences and business and administrative studies, and achieved at least 180 ECTS.
 The competent faculty authority does not prescribe additional study obligations based on a written application for enrolment;

-- Who has completed a bachelor’s study programme in other professional fields that belong to the study fields of social sciences and business and administrative studies.
+- Who has completed a bachelor’s study programme in other professional fields that belong to the study fields of social sciences, natural sciences, technical sciences, business and administrative studies.
 Based on a written application for enrolment, the competent faculty authority prescribes additional study obligations to the candidate in the range of maximum 18 ECTS;

 - Who has completed a bachelor’s study programme in other fields of study.
 Based on a written application for enrolment, the competent faculty authority prescribes additional study obligations to the candidate in the range of maximum 24 ECTS.